segp-uob/segp/dev/Worksheets/1_DevOps_ContiniousIntegration.md

 '''
 export GH_TOKEN=<TOKEN>
 # to list all environmental variables just call 'set'
 '''
+Because you don't want to export the variable every time you open a new bash terminal (you can if you want) it would make sense to add this variable to your environment so it is added everytime you start:
+'''
+sudo -H gedit /etc/environment
+## add the following line to this file and restart
+GH_TOKEN="<TOKEN>"
+'''
 Now we are ready.
 Just issue the ng deploy command to see the site live at https://<username>.github.io/<repo>/:
 '''